South Africa Travel Guide - Visa Requirements for Visitors

 Documents required to apply for a visa:

-• A passport or travel document valid for no less than 30 days after the expiry of your intended visit
+- A passport or travel document valid for no less than 30 days after the expiry of your intended visit.
+Your passport must have at least one unused page for entry/departure endorsements.

 Entry Visa Exemption Countries